 - Implement least privilege principle for security

-- Use special permissions (SUID, SGID, sticky bit) appropriately
+- Use special permissions (sticky bit) where appropriate

 With these tools and concepts, you can build secure, well-organized multi-user Linux systems.